Office of Occupations and Professions

 STATUTORY AUTHORITY: KRS 216A.070(3), 216A.090

-FUNCTION, AND CONFORMITY: KRS 216A.070(3)
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 216A.070(3)

-authorizes the Board of Licensure for Long-term Care Administrators to promulgate administrative
+authorizes the Board of Licensure for Long-term Care Administrators to

-requirements as a condition of renewal of[
+education requirements as a condition of renewal of licensure.
+This administrative

-1. Definitions.
+Section 1.
+Definitions.
 (1) "Approved" means recognized by the Kentucky Board of Licensure for Long-Term Care Administrators.